notonthehighstreet/AnalyticsEng-Interview-Technical-Task/README.md

 ***playlists & playlist_track*** tables: playlists table store data about playlists.
 Each playlist contains a list of tracks.
 Each track may belong to multiple playlists.
 The relationship between the playlists table and playlists_track table is many-to-many.
 The playlist_track table is used to reflect this relationship.

+*Sample data records are in the sample_data.csv file*
 #

 ## Requirements